 Maximum load capacity of your car

 First things first, check your vehicle handbook to ensure you don’t exceed the car’s maximum load capacity.
-I know it sounds borring, but remember to include the weight of the bars, the box, and YOUR STUFF when calculating the total weight on the roof.
-With most new cars this isn’t an issue, but check this becasue it’s the total weight once you load your unit that counts.
-This is especially true for a unit not on a rack, which distrubutes the weight.
+I know it sounds boring, but remember to include the weight of the bars, the box, and YOUR STUFF when calculating the total weight on the roof.
+With most new cars this isn’t an issue, but check this because it’s the total weight once you load your unit that counts.
+This is especially true for a unit not on a rack, which distributes the weight.
 If it’s going right on your roof, know the limits.
 A dented roof is an expensive mistake.

 Don’t be fooled!
 Look at length and width – NOT SqFt or litres!